 Students and families are encouraged to discuss arrangements for spending money.
-See the Indirect Costs section of the Financial Breakdown for details regarding typical spending needs.
 BUILD staff do not monitor students' spending.
 Though students make their own decisions, mentors and staff provide ongoing coaching and reminders regarding spending habits.
 Students also learn basic budgeting and money management skills as part of their Independent Living courses.